ECMPS Re-Engineering Update

 On May 7, the ECMPS Re-Engineering team announced an extension to the current beta testing period.
 Initially, the beta testing period was to end on December 31, 2022, but now it is being extended through the end of 2023 (December 31, 2023).
 Until the end of 2023, facilities will continue to use the existing ECMPS tool to submit the official reporting XML files and PDF packages.
 No other changes are planned at this time.
 Read more about the re-engineering process.

-Beta testing for Monitoring Plans, QA and Certification, and emission records will continue on the beta testing site dedicated for this purpose.
+Beta testing for Monitoring Plans, QA and Certification, and emission records will continue on the beta testing site dedicated to this purpose.

 Chris Worley’s Update on ECMPS Re-Engineering Project

 On May 11, at the 2022 EPRI CEM User’s group meeting, Chris Worley, team leader for the ECMPS Re-Engineering project, spoke about the changes mentioned above.
 When asked about the release of the necessary schemas, Chris stated they will be released soon.
-An audience member also asked Chris about continuing the functionality for generating LME files using the ECMPS tools, and Chris replied that a survey will come out to determine the magnitude of the impact if this functionality was dropped from the new tool.
+An audience member also asked Chris about continuing the functionality for generating LME files using the ECMPS tools.
+Chris replied that a survey will come out to determine the magnitude of the impact of this functionality dropped from the new tool.
 Watch for this survey and respond when it is released.

 What do these changes mean?